 6.7 Type of report – identifies the type of data being lodged.
 This field must be set to C.

-6.8 Format of return media – identifies the medium to be used by the ATO for return of information to the supplier.
+6.8 Format of return media – identifies the medium to be used by the ATO for return of information to the sender.
 For the Taxable payments annual report this field must be set to M (electronic).

 6.9 ATO report specification version number – must be set to the version number of the specification that the report corresponds to.
-For reports produced using this specification this field must be set to FPAIVV01.0
+For reports produced using this specification this field must be set to FPAIVV02.0

 6.10 Filler – for use by the ATO.
 It must be blank filled and must not contain binary zeros.

+The Filler field in the Payee data record may be used by payers to record internal reference numbers if they wish to.

 6.11 Record identifier – must be set to IDENTREGISTER2.

-6.12 Supplier name – the name of the organisation sending the data (the supplier).
-If the supplier is a computer service provider supplying data on behalf of a payer, then the name of the computer service provider must appear in this field.
+6.12 Sender name – the name of the organisation sending the data (the sender).
+If the sender is a third party service provider supplying data on behalf of a payer, then the name of the third party service provider must appear in this field.

-6.13 Supplier contact name – the name of a person in the organisation sending the data who will be able to answer questions in relation to any problems with the data file itself; not necessarily the quality of the data.
+6.13 Sender contact name – the name of a person in the organisation sending the data who will be able to answer questions in relation to any problems with the data file itself; not necessarily the quality of the data.

-6.14 Supplier contact telephone number – the telephone number for the nominated contact person in the organisation sending the data.
+6.14 Sender contact telephone number – the telephone number for the nominated contact person in the organisation sending the data.

 For example:

-the area code followed by the telephone number (02b1234b5678), or
+the area code followed by the telephone number 02b1234b5678, or

-a mobile phone number (0466b123b456).
+a mobile phone number 0466b123b456.

 The character b is used above to indicate blanks.

-6.15 Supplier facsimile number – the supplier’s facsimile number should be provided where possible.
+6.15 Sender facsimile number – the sender’s facsimile number should be provided where available.
 This field must be the area code followed by the fax number.

 For example,